pythtb/pythtb/CONTRIBUTING.md

 # Contributing to `pythTB`

 Thank you for your interest in contributing to `pythTB`!
-Your contributions help us improve the project for all users.
-Please review the following guidelines before submitting your changes.
+Your contributions help make the project more useful and accessible for everyone.
+Please take a moment to review the guidelines below before submitting changes.

 ## Code Quality and Design

-- **Clarity and Maintainability:**
-  Write code that is straightforward and easy to understand.
-Our aim is to produce reliable and maintainable code—simplicity in design is highly valued.

-- **Comprehensive Documentation:**
-  Every edge-case should be clearly documented.
-Whether it’s a non-obvious behavior, non-standard convention, or any special case, please explain it in the code comments and documentation.

-- **Simple Class Structure:**
+### Clarity and maintainability
+Favor clear, straightforward code over clever but opaque solutions.
+Aim for reliability and long-term readability.
+This includes being thoughtful when naming variables and functions; names should reflect their purpose.
+### Performance
+Use vectorized operations where practical to reduce bottlenecks.
+Minimize deeply nested loops, especially in linear-algebra-heavy routines.
+### Documentation
+Document all non-obvious behavior, conventions, and edge cases.
+Use comments in code and update the docs so others can easily understand and build on your work.
+### Class and API design
-  When designing new classes or refactoring existing ones, strive for a minimal and intuitive interface.
-Avoid unnecessary complexity; the simpler the design, the easier it is to maintain and extend.
+Keep interfaces minimal and intuitive.
+Avoid unnecessary complexity; simple, well-structured classes are easier to extend and maintain.

-- **Handling Ambiguity:**
-  In situations where a function could produce ambiguous output, it is better to print a warning and refrain from returning a potentially confusing result.
-This approach helps maintain trust and clarity for the end user.

-- **Vectorizing:**
-   Where possible, avoid nested `for` loops in favor of vectorized operations, especially for linear algebra operations.
-This helps avoid bottlenecks and keeps the code running smoothly and effeciently.
+### Ambiguity
+If a function could return confusing or misleading results, prefer raising a warning or leaving the function private rather than returning something ambiguous to the user.

 ## How to Contribute

-1. **Fork the Repository:**
-   Create your own fork of the repository on GitHub.
+1. Fork the repository on GitHub.

-2. **Create a Feature or Bugfix Branch:**
-   Use a descriptive branch name for your changes (e.g., `feature/add-new-solver` or `bugfix/fix-edge-case-handling`).

-3. **Write and Update Tests:**
+2. Create a feature or bugfix branch with a clear name (e.g. feature/add-new-solver, bugfix/fix-edge-case-handling).
-   Add tests for any new functionality and ensure existing tests pass.
-Cover edge-cases diligently.
+3. Write and update tests for any new functionality.
+Cover edge cases to ensure reliability.

-4. **Document Your Changes:**
-   Update the documentation, comments, and any relevant user guides to reflect your changes.
-Clear documentation is essential for future maintenance.
+4. Update documentation and docstrings to reflect your changes.

-5. **Submit a Pull Request:**
-   When your changes are ready, submit a pull request.
-Include a clear description of what you’ve done and why.
-This helps maintainers review and merge your changes effectively.
+5. Open a pull request with a clear description of your changes and their motivation.

 ## Reporting Issues

-If you encounter bugs or have suggestions for improvements:
+If you run into bugs or have ideas for improvements:
-- Please open an issue on GitHub.
+- Open an issue on GitHub.
-- Provide as much detail as possible (e.g., minimal example, steps to reproduce, error messages, and relevant system information).
+- Include relevant details: steps to reproduce, error messages, minimal examples, and system information.

 ## Code Reviews

-All pull requests will undergo a code review process.
-Feedback may include suggestions for further improvements or clarifications.
+All pull requests are reviewed by maintainers.
+Feedback and iteration help keep the codebase consistent and high-quality.

 ## Final Note

-Our goal is to make **pythtb** as clear and robust as possible.
-By focusing on well-documented, maintainable code and handling ambiguous cases with caution, we ensure that the project remains reliable and easy to use for everyone.

-Thank you for contributing and helping us improve **pythtb**!
+Our goal is to make *PythTB* clear, robust, and welcoming to contributors.
+Thoughtful code, careful documentation, and clear communication all help the project grow in a sustainable way.